LibrariesHacked/england-librarydata/library-db.md

 delete from libraries where type = 'LAL-';
 update libraries set type = 'ICL' where type = 'ICL+';
 update libraries set type = 'CRL' where type = 'CRL+';
-update libraries set statutory2016 = 'f' where libtype = 'ICL';
+update libraries set statutory2016 = 'f' where type = 'ICL';
 update libraries set statutory2016 = 'f' where closed is not null;
-update libraries set statutory2016 = 'f' where statutory2010 = 'f' and new = 'f';
+update libraries set statutory2016 = 'f' where statutory2010 = 'f' and opened_year is not null;
 ```

 ## Geocoding the libraries